 - “When interest rates are low we have conditions for asset bubbles to develop, and they are developing at the moment.
 The ultimate asset bubble is gold.”

 George Soros Quotes on Money & Finance

 - Stock market bubbles don’t grow out of thin air.
-They have a solid basis in reality, but reality is distorted by a misconception.
+They have a solid basis in reality, but the reality is distorted by a misconception.

 - A global economy is characterized not only by the free movement of goods and services but, more important, by the free movement of ideas and of capital.

-- The concept of a general equilibrium has no relevance to the real world (in other words, classical economics is an exercise in futility).
+- The concept of general equilibrium has no relevance to the real world (in other words, classical economics is an exercise in futility).

 - The financial markets generally are unpredictable.
 So that one has to have different scenarios… The idea that you can actually predict what’s going to happen contradicts my way of looking at the market.